 From downtown Madrid to a cabin in the Colombian mountains

 It all started last year.
 My partner and I decided to change our lives and move from Madrid to Tenerife.
 But first, we needed to attend to some family matters in Colombia.
 My partner travelled there ahead of me.
 In the meantime, my daughter and I stayed in the Netherlands.
-Things took longer than expected, so we decided to join my partner in Colombia a couple of months later.
+Eventually, things took longer than expected, so we decided to join my partner in Colombia a couple of months later.
 On 8 March, we arrived in what turned out to be the second most affected city in Colombia.
-A few days later, the quarantine started.
+A few days later, the quarantine in Colombia started.
 We decided to pass our time during the lockdown in the mountains.
 It’s a charming area, but we’re totally back to basics: if there’s lightning, the power shuts off, and if it rains, the internet connection is even poorer than usual.

 Stuck in quarantine forever?

 As a freelancer, life is full of uncertainties.
 Many things are now on hold.
 A new client paused our collaboration, simply because his business is shut down.
 My personal game plans are on hold too.
 Just before COVID-19, I was working on two new projects: a children’s book and followthekid.nl, an online magazine about alternative parenting.
 Both projects are paused now.
 Having my daughter at home is very time-consuming.
 Even though my partner helps me out a lot, having her around also keeps me from focusing fully on my business.

 COVID-19 not only affects my work life, it also changes my personal beliefs and the way I act and live.
 There are days when I feel we’ll never get out of this, and there are days when I feel confident enough to dream again of the future.
 But this temporary lockdown (we’re currently in week six) now feels like my new life.